poppinlp/file-changed/README.md

 #### autoClean()

-Auto clean for file in collection that file not found.
+Auto clean for files in collection which not found.

 Return `this` for chain operation.